Contrastive Learning of Musical Representations: Additional Experimental Results

-Figure \ref{fig:tsne} shows $t$-SNE visualisations \cite{maaten2008visualizing} of our best self-supervised models representations $\boldsymbol{h}_\text{CLMR}$ and $\boldsymbol{h}_\text{CPC}$, for a randomly set of music tracks from the validation set.
+Figure \ref{fig:tsne_manifold} shows $t$-SNE visualisations \cite{maaten2008visualizing} of our best self-supervised models representations $\boldsymbol{h}_\text{CLMR}$ and $\boldsymbol{h}_\text{CPC}$, for a randomly set of music tracks from the validation set.
 We show that both self-supervised models can cleanly seperate the classes.

-Figure \ref{fig:tag_scores} shows the sorted tag-wise ROC-AUC scores for the top-50 tags in the Magna\-Tag\-A\-Tune dataset, reported for linear evaluation of the trained self-supervised CLMR and CPC models, and the fully end-to-end-trained supervised model.
-We show that no single tag loses more than 4\% ROC-AUC when trained using self-supervised pre-training and fine-tuned with a linear classifier, as compared to the supervised benchmark.

-Figure \ref{fig:filter_visualisation_large} shows the normalised magnitude spectrum of the filters of the self-supervised models CLMR and CPC in the sample-level convolution layers.
+To get an understanding of what the self-supervised models capture from music, we show in Figure~\ref{fig:filter_visualisation} the magnitude spectrum of the learned filters of the sample-level convolutional layers (layers 1, 4 and 6) for CLMR and CPC, pre-trained on the MagnaTagATune dataset.
 We perform gradient ascent on a randomly initialised waveform of length 729, i.e., a value that is close to a typical frame size and also interacts conveniently with the convolutional structure of the encoder network, and subsequently calculate the magnitude spectrum.
 The x-axis plots the filter number, the y-axis the magnitude spectrum for a filter number.
 Lastly, we sort the plot by the frequency of the peak magnitude.

-Interestingly, CLMR shows a similar filter structure for the Billboard data set as fully supervised models that were trained on the Magna\-Tag\-A\-Tune dataset \cite{dieleman2014end,lee2018samplecnn}, i.e., filter structures that are also found in mel- and Bark-band filters \cite{Stevens1937ASF, barkbank_1961}.
+In CLMR, the first layer is sensitive to a single, very small band of frequencies around 7500~Hz, while in higher layers the filters spread themselves first linearly and then non-linearly across the full range.
+CPC shows a similar pattern in the higher layers, but shows a strong activation of two frequencies that span an octave in the first layer.
+Conversely, the filters of the supervised-trained encoder have a non-linearity that is found in frame-level end-to-end learning \cite{dieleman2014end}, as well as in perceptual pitch scales such as mel or Bark scales \cite{Stevens1937ASF, barkbank_1961}.

+Figure \ref{fig:tag_scores} shows the sorted tag-wise ROC-AUC scores for the top 50 tags in the Magna\-Tag\-A\-Tune dataset, reported for linear evaluation of the trained self-supervised CLMR and CPC models, and the fully end-to-end-trained supervised model.
+We show that no single tag loses more than 4\% ROC-AUC when trained using self-supervised pre-training and fine-tuning is only performed with a linear classifier, as compared to the supervised benchmark.